 If you want the best prices and perfect weather, I recommend traveling there in the should season.
 May and September are in the dry season, but the prices for everything are normal.

 For divers the best time to visit Indonesia is from May to September.
 During these months you will experience the best conditions at all famous dive sites around Bali, the Gili Islands and Komodo.

-The ideal time to dive in Raja Ampat is from September to April, as this region has different weather condition.
-You can dive there year-round, but during this time the water is clearer and you will have a higher chance of seeing a large amount of manta rays.
+The ideal time to dive in Raja Ampat is from September to April, as this region has different weather conditions.
+You can dive there year-round, but during this time the water is clearer and you will have a higher chance of seeing a large number of manta rays.